LastGirlStanding/hotday-carts/README.md

         git clone https://gitlab.com/<yourusername>/hotday-carts.git
         ```

 After completing our initial exercise, we should now have a Kubernetes cluster with Keptn, Dynatrace, and GitLab configured.
 We are now ready to explore to execute the following hands-on labs.
-Each exercise depends on steps from the previous exercise so it is important that they be completed in order:
+Each exercise depends on steps from the previous exercise so they must be completed in order:

 1. Simple GitLab pipeline to deploy carts to Kubernetes: [Lab](./02_Simple_Deployment_with_Gitlab)
 1. Modify GitLab pipeline to push Deployment events to Dynatrace: [Lab](./03_Adding_Deployment_Events)